apiscerena/z2o-k7e.github.io/src/zk-intro-en/2/zkp-simu.md

 ### References
 + [1] An Introduction to Zero Knowledge and Proofs*.
-Ant Financial Labs.
+SECBIT Labs.
 2019.
 + [2] Shafi Goldwasser and Silvio Micali, *Probabilistic Encryption*, Special issue of Journal of Computer and Systems Sciences, Vol. 28, No. 2, pages 270-299, April 1984.
 + [3] Quisquater, J.J., et al., *How to Explain Zero-Knowledge Protocols to Your Children*, 1989, August.
 In *Conference on the Theory and Application of Cryptology*.
 Springer, New York, NY.
 + [4] Plato and Wu Xianshu, *The Republic*.
 Commercial Press, 1986.